busypeoples/busypeoples.github.io/_posts/2014-06-15-testing-d3-with-jasmine.markdown

 The wait time has been set to 2000ms this time, just to make sure everything is finished when we assert the expectations.

 ###Round up
-This post should be an introductory into testing D3 visuals with Jasmine.
+This post should be an introductory in testing D3 visuals with Jasmine.
 There might be other tools that do a better job at testing the visuals, it is highly advised to search for more information on D3 and testing or simply experiment with the possibilities and adapt what works best.